ASAC-Eventure/Eventure-Backend/README.md

 Relationships:
 - One-to-Many: A user can book many events, one event can have many users, and one user can add many events.
 - One-to-One: Relationships exist between `country`, `address`, and `location`.
 Each event is added by one user, and a user can have only one role.

+## End-Points

+- `/` : Home route for all users.
+- `/signup`: User can sign up and log-in through it.
+- `/aboutUs`: Brief about Eventure, and Developers who worked on.
+- `/profile`: User can check his/her personal information.
+- `/myEvents`: Shows the Events user has booked.
+- `/contact`: Authenticated user can fill a form to add a new event.
+- `/events`: Search filter will show events based on the search criteria (Country/Date)
+- `/terms-conditions`: Shows the terms & Conditions of our website.
+- `/adminHome`: Home route for an admin user.

 ## API Documentation